datarefuge/workflow/docs/harvesting.md

 ### 4e.
 Automated Full Browser

 The last resort of harvesting should be to drive it with a full web browser.
-It is slower than other approaches such as `wget`, `cURL`, or a headless browser.
+It is slower than other approaches such as `wget`, `curl`, or a headless browser.
 Additionally, this implementation is prone to issues where the resulting page is saved before it's done loading.
 There is a [ruby example](https://github.com/edgi-govdata-archiving/harvesting-tools/tree/master/ruby-watir-collect).

-## Tips
+### Tips

-- If you encounter a search bar, try entering "*" to see if that returns "all results".
+-   If you encounter a search bar, try entering "*"<!--*--> to see if that returns "all results".
 -   Leave the data unmodified.
 During the process, you may feel inclined to clean things up, add structure to the data, etc. Avoid temptation.
 Your finished archive will be hashed so we can compare it later for changes, and it's important that we archive original, unmodified content.

 ## 5. Complete [UUID].json & Add /tools

 From there you'll want to complete the [UUID].json.
 Use the template below as a guide.

 -   The json should match the information from the Researcher and use the following format:

 ```
 {